stevegrunwell/wp-client-reference/README.md

 * Better handling of permalinks within the admin area
 * Better navigation in the default article theme
 * Ability to set an article as the front page of the articles viewer instead of looping through top-level articles
+* Integrate the articles with the WordPress contextual help menu
+* Better copywriting!
+* Conform to the WordPress coding standards (Oh, the extra whitespace!)